Indigenous Scholarships

 The American Australian Association and Perth USAsia Centre (USAC) are pleased to establish an annual policy- focused fellowship for Native Americans, Alaskan Natives and Native Hawaiians to complete an exchange to Australia.

-The US-Indo-Pacific Policy Fellowship will provide support of up to US$ 40,000 for US early-to-mid career academics or policy professionals to undertake cultural exchange in Australia.
+The US-Indo-Pacific Policy Fellowship will provide support of up to USD $40,000 for U.S. early-to-mid career academics or policy professionals to undertake cultural exchange in Australia.
 The fellowship will be between two to three months and will consist of programming such as:

 Submission Period: